glolichen/potato-chess-browser/README.md

  * Transposition table with Zobrist Hashing
  * Move ordering is used to guess the strength of moves to speed up AB pruning
  * Syzygy endgame tablebase (powered by [Lichess](https://github.com/lichess-org/lila-tablebase))

-By the way, the name "potato chess" comes from GothamChess' infamous video [1660 hung a piece on move 6](https://www.youtube.com/watch?v=7MRNWxCuIrI) where he calls the player a potato